0xrama/testnet-vapps/submissions/defi/0xrama.md

 2. **UI Enhancements:** Improve dashboard with visual feedback and charts.
 3. **Automated Rewards:** Enable reward distribution using Soundness features.
 4. **Community Feedback:** Iterate based on user input.

-## Contribution Instructions
-1. Fork this repository and create a new branch for your PR.
-2. Copy this file into the appropriate `submission/defi/` folder.
-3. Commit and push your changes.
-4. Submit the PR and run `/submit_vapp` via `@Sound_Dev_vapps` in Discord.

 ---